“Many people take no care of their money till they come nearly to the end of it. And others do just the same with their time.”

 Financial Implications For 30 Year versus 15 Year Mortgage

-When buying your home, you are likely going to borrow money for about 80% of the value of a house or an apartment.
-You will pay less interest when opting for the shorter-term mortgage.
+Typically, when buying your home, you put 20% down and borrow 80% of the value of a house or an apartment.
+You will pay less interest when opting for a shorter-term mortgage.

 When comparing the different loan maturities on a $300,000 loan:

 - The annual percentage rate (APR) will be higher for the 30-year mortgage than a 15 year one, all else being the same.